swo/16s-book/manuscript/sec02.md

 ## Multiplexing helps evaluate contamination (or other weirdness)

-Next-generation sequencing wasn't that helpful to microbial ecology until *sample multiplexing* (or "barcoding") was worked out in the early 2000s.[^multi] Before multiplexing, every sample had to be run on its own sequencing lane.
+Next-generation sequencing became more helpful to microbial ecology when *sample multiplexing* (or "barcoding") was worked out in the early 2000s.[^multi] Before multiplexing, every sample had to be run on its own sequencing lane.
 This was expensive and bioinformatically annoying, since,